Want to learn how to make compost but prefer the lazy way?

 Like I’m terrible at it.
-After 8 years of gardening you’d think I would of mastered it by now but I’m a tad lazy with the composting balance.
+After 8 years of gardening, you’d think I would have mastered it by now but I’m a tad lazy with the composting balance.

 I still toss kitchen veggie/fruit scraps into a pile, sometimes some chicken bedding, sometimes I stir the pile.
 Sometimes I add some old tp rolls and shredded cardboard to the mix.
 I always have too much green and not enough brown.
 Other times I’ll add all the chicken bedding into the compost then not have enough greens.
 I wish I could say we have an abundance of leaves for brown matter but we live in an evergreen forest.
 Oh yes and watering and turning the pile?
 Making sure it’s in the sun for warmth.?Forget about it!

 More often than not, I’ve learned to use my half-assed ‘compost’ for new garden beds which looks more like composting scraps than beautiful black gold.

 I know it’s so great for the soil but yet I’ve yet to make enough effort to get better at it.

 Part of the reason *ahem* excuse is that we get 6 months of colder temperatures here living in Canada and it’s too cold for the compost pile.
 My other reason has been bears.
 Every night we get bears except when they hibernate.
 I still toss lots of veggie scraps into the ‘compost pile’.